hamelsmu/k8s-slackbot-python/README.md

 ## Custom Controller Setup

+### Setting up permissions

-You will see five sections in [py-operator.yml](./py-operator.yml):
+The following sections in [controller-permissions.yml](./controller-permissions.yml):

-- **`Deployment`**: this will run a pod, which in turn will run your container with your code that watches Kubernetes events for new jobs.
-This includes the Docker Container that will run the [custom controller code](#custom-controller-code).
 - **`ServiceAccount`**: this is an account that is allowed to access the Kubernetes API.
 You usually don't use this when deploying apps on Kubernetes unless you are creating tools for Kubernetes (like we are)
 - **`Role`**: this specifies the permissions of the role, which will be a `ServiceAccount` due to the `RoleBinding`
 - **`RoleBinding`**: this is a mapping that associates the `Role` with the `ServiceAccount`.
 - **`NameSpace`**: you can segment and organize your applications in Kubernetes with a NameSpace, which is a good idea for security purposes.
 The namespace is named "hamel" in this example.

+### Deployment

+The deployment for the custom controller is defined in [controller-deployment.yml](controller-deployment.yml).
+Concretely, the `Deployment` will run a pod, which will run your container with your code that watches Kubernetes events for new jobs.
+This includes the Docker Container that will run the [custom controller code](#custom-controller-code).

 ## Custom Controller Code